 The way that these carriers adjust is pretty different.

-The Tula Explore offers snaps on the inside of the carrier to scrunch the base of the carrier in to make it narrower.
+The Tula Explore offers snaps on the inside of the carrier to scrunch the base of the carrier to make it narrower.
 There are three different width settings and it is easy to adjust between them.
-It is also easier to get an ergonomic forward facing position where baby’s legs are well supported.
+It is also easier to get an ergonomic forward-facing position where baby’s legs are well supported.